clearwater/stdiogrpc/README.md

 # stdiogrpc
 ## Bidirectional gRPC with a Subprocess Using stdio

-stdiogrpc is a library supporting bidirectional gRPC between a host process and a subprocess over stdio.
+stdiogrpc is a plugin connector library supporting bidirectional gRPC between a host process and a subprocess over stdio.

+Using this library, a host process can create bidirectional communication over gRPC with a child process, providing the basic mechanism for dynamic loading of plugins.
+It differs from Hashicorp's very mature [go-plugin library](https://github.com/hashicorp/go-plugin) in that it uses stdio for interprocess communication.

-It uses hashicorp/yamux to support multiple connections over a single channel.
+Much of the heavy lifting is done by hashicorp's [yamux](https://github.com/hashicorp/yamux), which supports multiple connections over a single transport channel.

+## Why stdio?

+Using stdio for transport allows plugins to be invoked securely over ssh tunnels using public-key security, to pass through NAT gateways, and navigate complex multi-hop topologies.
+It eliminates the need to expose IP ports for cross-network communications.

+## Usage

 Examples are included showing how to communicate with a plugin loaded a subprocess.

 The following extracts from the included samples show the key concepts.

-## Create a session on Host-side
+### Create a session on Host-side
 ```go
 // create a new process
 cmd := exec.Command(cmdLine[0], cmdLine[1:]...)